FreddyWordingham/Guide-Dev_Environment_Setup/chapters/Git/README.md

 # Git - Version Control

-`git` is a tool for tracking changes in any set of files.
+Git is a tool for tracking changes within a directory of files.
+We use it for software development because it allows us to track changes to our codebase over time.
+We can also use it to collaborate with others on the same codebase by branching and merging changes.

 ## Installation